stevensu1977/Learning-LLM-From-Zero/chapter1.md

-# Chapter 1: Run LLAMA2 model  with python code in 5 minutes
+# Chapter 1: Run LLAMA2 model  with Meta official python code

 You need three steps to run LLAMA2 on you GPU machine, locally or  Cloud.